Shmoel Elyashiv: Biography

 Elyashiv was raised in Kovno.
-He studied jurisprudence in Moscow and Kiev, graduated in Kharkiv in 1921.
+He studied jurisprudence in Moscow and Kyiv, graduated in Kharkiv in 1921.
 In 1927, he received his doctorate in political science from the University of Toulouse and in 1928, was practicing as a jurist in Kovno.
 Elyashiv was chairman of the central committee of the Zionist Socialist Party from 1927 until 1934, when he emigrated to Palestine.